-So, why not use this change of seasons as a starting point to get ahead of the onboarding pipeline and look for innovative ways to improve your implementation process?
+So, why not use this change of seasons as a starting point to get ahead of the onboarding pipeline and look for innovative ways to improve your implementation process and increase capacity?

 Before you get started, be sure to select improvement methods that won’t negatively disrupt your current onboarding queue or require cumbersome process changes and hours of unwelcome tedious training.
 Oh, there will be changes, they just don’t have to be so disruptive.

 What you will want is process improvements that seem 100% native to your product and that help your onboarding team get through their project queue faster and with greater customer satisfaction.
 Don’t settle on a path forward unless it delivers the following: